 The top weather apps start with data provided by NOAA (the National Oceanic and Atmospheric Administration) and then refine their forecasts with their own research, such as from IBM's machine learning tools for the Weather Channel app or 250,000 neighborhood weather stations for the Weather Underground app.
 Nearly all have a free version supported by ads.
-For two or three bucks, you can get an ad-free experience.
+For a few bucks, you can get an ad-free, weather-filled experience.

 The best full-service weather apps cover everything from weather alerts to traffic reports.

 The Weather Channel app mirrors much of what you'd find on the broadcast version of the service: It's packed with current conditions, forecasts, radar maps, road and traffic conditions, activity reports, and videos.
 You can set alerts for significant weather forecasts, area precipitation, government-issued warnings, and more.
 A free version is supported by ads.
 Go ad-free for $3.99.